business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 FYIDid you know

-How can small businesses combat resume fraud?
+How can small businesses avoid resume fraud?

 • Research their references.
-Research the applicant’s references to ensure they are who they claim to be.
+Look into the applicant’s references to ensure they are who they claim to be.
 In the digital era, nearly everyone has some form of online presence you can find.
-When you contact references, ask about the employee’s time with the company, including duration of employment, responsibilities, and strengths and weaknesses.
+When you contact references, ask about the employee’s professional experience, personality traits and skills, including their assessment of the person’s strengths and weaknesses.

 • Check social media for consistency.
 Turn to social media platforms, like LinkedIn, to verify resume consistency.
 Does the applicant list the same colleges and companies?
 Are the dates and titles the same?
 It can be hard for people to keep their lies straight across the board.

-Marc Bourne contributed to the reporting and writing in this article.
+Marc Bourne contributed to this article.

 Skye Schooley, Senior Lead Analyst & Expert on Business Operations